LucasWinkler/personal-site-v3/README.md

 You're allowed!
 But...

-Please don't forget to give credit by linking back to https://lucaswinkler.netlify.app/.
+Please don't forget to give credit by linking back to https://www.lucaswinkler.dev/ or my repo.
 Thanks!

 ## About